aerii/chef-debug/README.md

 Description
 -----------
 The Chef Zero shell can be used for debugging Chef code.
 This cookbook automatically provides the initial configurations necessary to get the shell running on temporary Linux-based and Windows-based virtual machines used in reproducible/repeatable environments for virtual boxes, such as VirtualBox.
+The Wiki contains more detailed information about settings and configurations.

 Installation
 ------------